Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 ### Using your own PKI signing CA

-This is the prefered approach as it is much easier.
+This is the preferred approach as it is much easier.
 And lets you be more autonomous.
 In this configuration, you need to provide the following to the
 playbook: